MIERUNE/point-tiler/README.md

 - `min`: Specify the minimum zoom level you want to output.
 - `max`: Specify the maximum zoom level you want to output.
 - `max-memory-mb`: Specify the number of MB of memory available for conversion.
+- `--gzip-compress`: The output 3D Tiles are compressed using gzip.
+The file extension dose not change.

 In the repository root, the following commands can be executed.